walterfreeman/ast101/groups.md

 #### Jason Levy, jlevy15@syr.edu

-Your group is number 2004.
+Your group is number 2005.
 Your lab time is Wednesday 5:15-6:35 PM.

 Your other group members are:
 * Alexander Huynh (alhuynh@syr.edu)
-* Caroline Francoeur (ccfranco@syr.edu)
+* James Korenman (jkorenma@syr.edu)
 <br>

 Based on your responses your group will likely be meeting on Main Campus.
 This week, you should contact each other by email, and arrange to meet
                up in person somewhere for Project 1.
 Next week, once labs start, you should meet up in front of Holden Observatory for lab.

-Your group will be completing Project 1 Version A. You may download it from <https://walterfreeman.github.io/ast101/projects/project1A.docx>.
+Your group will be completing Project 1 Version B. You may download it from <https://walterfreeman.github.io/ast101/projects/project1B.docx>.

 Since a few groups might change, I'll send out the list of evaluating groups over the weekend once we process the last remaining group-change requests.